 Why 10,000 People Have Taken The Entrepreneur's Pledge

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »If you're an entrepreneur, you've probably sacrificed a lot to be your own boss -- security, maybe money, free time, fringe benefits.
+Opinions expressed by Entrepreneur contributors are their own.If you're an entrepreneur, you've probably sacrificed a lot to be your own boss -- security, maybe money, free time, fringe benefits.
 All to chase that dream of self-determination, of unleashing your creativity on the world, of letting your light shine.

 Now, the Ewing Marion Kauffman Foundation, which focuses on entrepreneurship, has created a way to stand up and tell the world why you do it all.
 It's called The Entrepreneur's Pledge, it's part of the foundation's Build A Stronger America movement, and more than 10,000 people have already taken it.
 Before I get into why people are taking the pledge, here's a copy of it:

 I am following a dream, pursuing an opportunity, taking charge of my own destiny.

 I am bringing something of value to society, making a job for myself and for others, and creating wealth that benefits my family, my community, my country, my world.